Communication culture

 One of the most important things I've read is the post Conversational Cultures: Combat vs Nurture.

-A very short summary: what that post's author calls "combat culture", and what I will call "idea culture" is typified by people being willing to disagree with each other's ideas directly.
-A conflict-avoidant culture, or "nurture culture" is typified by people affirming each other, and interpreting direct criticism or disagreement as an attack.
+A very short summary: what that post's author calls "combat culture" and what I will call "idea culture" is typified by people being willing to disagree with each other's ideas directly.
+A face-saving culture, or "nurture culture" is typified by people affirming each other, and interpreting direct criticism or disagreement as an attack.

 My stance: not neutral

-I've been practicing direct idea culture communication my whole career, and it seems obviously better than the conflict-avoidant style.
+I've been practicing direct idea culture communication my whole career, and it seems obviously better than the face-saving style.

 I want to work with people who care more about their work than they care about their ego, or being superficially aligned during a conversation.